 - a) To monitor whether the use of the e-mail system or the internet is legitimate and in accordance with this Code - b) To assist in the investigation of alleged wrongful acts - c) To comply with any legal obligation - 18.4.
-Personal data will be stored in accordance with the School's Privacy Notices.
+Personal data will be stored in accordance with the Academy's Privacy Notices.
 We may store copies of data or communications for a period of time after they are created, and may delete such copies from time to time without notice.
 If necessary information may be handed to the police in connection with a criminal investigation. - 18.5.
-[A CCTV system monitors the School 24 hours a day.
+[A CCTV system monitors the Academy 24 hours a day.
 This data is recorded and may be used as evidence of any alleged wrongdoing.] - 18.6.
 Cyber-bullying can be experienced by adults as well as pupils.
-Adults should notify the Head of School if they are subject to cyber-bullying.
-The School will endeavour to protect adults and stop any inappropriate conduct. - 19.
+Adults should notify the Head Teacher if they are subject to cyberbullying.
+The Academy will endeavour to protect adults and stop any inappropriate conduct. - 19.
 Reporting Concerns and Recording Incidents - 19.1.
-All adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and schools procedures for dealing with allegations of abuse against staff and volunteers.
-In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the Head of School, Senior Manager or Designated Safeguarding Lead, as appropriate.
-If any concerns are raised via a third party, the Head of School, Senior Manager or Designated Safeguarding Lead should collect as much evidence as possible.
-Where low level concerns are raised the Headteacher, Senior Manager or Designated Safeguarding Lead should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure which may result in informal or formal action.
+All adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and academys procedures for dealing with allegations of abuse against staff and volunteers.
+In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the Head Teacher, Senior Manager or Designated Safeguarding Lead, as appropriate.
+If any concerns are raised via a third party, the Head Teacher, Senior Manager or Designated Safeguarding Lead should collect as much evidence as possible.
+Where low level concerns are raised the Head Teacher, Senior Manager or Designated Safeguarding Lead should collect as much evidence as possible.
+Where low level concerns are raised the Head Teacher, Senior Manager or Designated Safeguarding Lead should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure which may result in informal or formal action.
 An employee who fails to bring a matter of concern to the attention of senior management and/or relevant agencies will be subject to disciplinary action.